serenity-is/docs/howto/how_to_upgrade_to_serenity_2_typescript.md

 Right click and include that file to your project.
 Now you can delete dummy.ts.

-> If you are using a version before VS2015 and compile on save is not working, you might try removing TypeScriptCompileBlocked property from Web.csproj file and use compile on build.
+> If you are using a version before VS2015 and compile on save is not working, your TS files will be compiled at project build.

 ### Including MyProject.Web.js file in _LayoutHead.cshtml